TheLastSultan/RocketDevsDocs/docs/FAQS.md

 #### 2. **What is RocketDevs' screening process like?**
  A: RocketDevs employs a comprehensive 12-hour screening process that assesses technical skills, problem-solving abilities, and suitability for remote work.
 [We recommend you browse through our screening process](TechnicalScreeningProcess.md) to learn more
 #### 3. **Why do I have to complete an Onboarding Call?**
  A: All companies must complete a 15-minute onboarding call with our CEO before gaining full access to the platform.
-This is mostly designed to keep bad actors out of the system.
+This is mostly designed to keep developers that are taking assessments out of the system.
 Remember, you will have access to all assessment questions and answers after onboarding!
 It's also a great opportunity for us to connect and understand your hiring needs.
 Our CEO will usually handpick 2-3 RocketDevs as recommendations.
 #### 4. **Can I see the assessment results of developers?**
  A: Yes, RocketDevs provides a deep developer profile that offers complete transparency in the evaluation process, including detailed assessment results and even video recordings of algorithms and system design.
 #### 5. **How does RocketDevs invest in talent?**